The Ultimate Wedding Checklist – 99 Tasks To The Big Day!

 Wedding Checklist 1: Just after getting engaged!

 #2.
 You’ve got the ring.
 Now get it resized if needed, and get it insured.
-May sound unromantic but trust us, it’s important
+It may sound unromantic but trust us, it’s important

 #3.
 Get a manicure.
 You’ll be flashing your ring around, and nothing ruins it like stubby nails